szabgab/dancer-spa-book-source/manuscript/multi-file-apps.md

 ![code/multi/t/multi.t](code/multi/t/multi.t)

-We can runt the tests by opening the terminal in the root directory of the project and then typing `prove`.
+We can run the tests by opening the terminal in the root directory of the project and then typing `prove`.

 We can launch the application by writing `plackup bin/app.psgi`.